YtvwlD/gophor/README.md

 Shortterm:

+- Add last-mod-time to directory listings -- have global time parser object

 - Rotating logs -- have a check on start for a file-size, rotate out if the file is too large.
 Possibly checks during run-time too?